IMF deal: Government to collapse more banks – Isaac Adongo alleges

 He noted that banks are expected to approach their shareholders before the recapitalisation exercise adding that should they encounter some difficulty in doing so, they may have to seek assistance from the yet-to-be operationalised Financial Sector Stability Fund.

-“Right now, we have reduced the capital adequacy ratio to 10 percent and we are hoping that over the next three years, the banks will be able to rebuild their capital buffers and hopefully at that time we may bring in the additional three percent capital buffer,” the BoG Governor said during the 112th MPC press briefing.
+“Right now, we have reduced the capital adequacy ratio to 10 percent and we are hoping that over the next three years, the banks will be able to rebuild their capital buffers and hopefully at that time we may bring in the additional three percent capital buffer,” the BoG Governor said during the 112th MPC press briefing in Accra.

 He continued, “They [Banks] have been given a period of up to September to submit their plans and we will be following up on them to ensure that instead of distributing profits that they have started making, they will use those resources to rebuild their capital reserves.”